About Symptoms Types Causes Prevention Diagnosis Treatments Support

 A dermatologist can particularly help through the process of making a diagnosis about what is causing the problem.
 Sometimes a form of allergy testing is necessary (patch testing).
 In addition, a dermatologist can offer a variety of early interventions that treat the problem and prevent complications.

-- Patch testing is used to diagnose an allergy.
+- Patch testing is used to diagnose a contact allergy, e..g. to fragrances, preservatives or rubber chemicals in gloves.

 - It is performed over a series of three appointments.
 During patch testing, small amounts of chemicals or products that are used at work or home are diluted and placed onto discs mounted on hypoallergenic tape and then placed on the back.